 Baby rabbits are often called bunnies.
 Bunny is an affection term used for young rabbits for many years.
 It was first associated with the Easter Bunny.
 For years, German children traditionally made little nests of clothing or rags the night before Easter so that Easter hare could lay eggs.
 Eventually, the word “hare” was replaced with the more cute name, “bunny.”
 This isn’t the scientific name for rabbit babies, but a word that most people use.

 What’s The Difference Between A Bunny, A Rabbit And A Hare?

-Of course, bunny is the affectionate name for a rabbit.
+Of course, the bunny is the affectionate name for a rabbit.
 The word “bunny” originally meant a flop eared animal.
-The European rabbit was also called a coney, sometimes pronounced “cunny.”
+The European rabbit was also called a coney, sometimes pronounced: “cunny.”
 This word eventually stopped being used because it was too similar to less desirable word.
-After awhile the word “cunny” got changed to “bunny.”
-Today, it’s a popular name for a baby rabbit or and adult rabbit.
+After a while the word “cunny” got changed to “bunny.”
+Today, it’s a popular name for a baby rabbit or an adult rabbit.
 Sometimes it’s used as an affectionate term for children, too.

 What Are Rabbit Babies Called?